osoml/pid4nfdi/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2022-10-24
+date: 2024-07-12
 type: landing

 sections:
   - block: hero
     content:
-      title: |
+      title: PID4NFDI
-        Wowchemy
-        Research Group
       image:
-        filename: welcome.jpg
+        filename: pid4nfdi.png
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        PID4NFDI is a basic service for persistent identifiers (PIDs) in development for Germany's national research data infrastructure, the [Nationale Forschungsdateninfrastruktur (NFDI)](https://www.nfdi.de/?lang=en).
+PID4NFDI is part of [Base4NFDI](https://base4nfdi.de/) and is currently in its initialisation phase, the first of three service development phases.

   - block: collection
     content: